-$$rss{norm} = 2((rss - rss{min})/(rss{max} - rss{min})) - 1$$
+$rss{norm} = 2((rss - rss{min})/(rss{max} - rss{min})) - 1$

-Where $rss{norm}$ is normalized signal strength.
-RSS values fall in the range of -100 dBm to -10 dBm [23], We used these values as global minima $rss{min}$ and maxima $rss{max}$ for normalizing all features.
+where rss{norm} is the normalized signal strength.
+RSS values fall in the range of -100 to -10 dBm [27], We used these values as global minima rss{min} and maxima rss{max} for normalizing all features.

-Each location is identified in two ways: a) unique identification number (ID) and b) cartesian coordinates on xy-plane.
+Each location is identified in two ways: (a) unique identification number (ID) and (b) cartesian coordinates on xy-plane.
 The former was used for classifier training and later for error analysis.
-For classifier training, class labels or target locations are assigned in the range of 1 to 35 and 1 to 31, for site 1 and 2 respectively.
+For classifier training, class labels or target locations are assigned in the range of 1 to 35 and 1 to 31, for sites 1 and 2, respectively.
 This ID is then encoded into sparse array which has all 0-valued elements except the one at the index of ID which contains 1.
 This array has zero values in all elements for the location which was not accessible for calibration.
 We measure location estimation error in two aspects: